 |MATH 1314||College Algebra||3 credit hours|

 |BIOL 2301||Anatomy& Physiology I (lecture)||3 credit hours|

 |PYSC 2301||General Psychology||3 credit hours|

 |PHIL 2306||Ethics||3 credit hours|

-Application period will open January 16, 2018 and close March 1, 2018 for Fall 2018 enrollment.
+Application period will open January 14, 2019 and close April 4, 2019 for Fall 2019 enrollment.
 The OTA program will accept 12 students.
 Applicants must meet the College’s general admission requirements.
-Early submission of the application will be on or before February 2nd.
 This does not guarantee admission to the program.
 Attend an information session for further details.

 Resources for Occupational Therapy Assistant Information

 For more information, contact: